Our SEND (Special Educational Needs and Disabilities) offer at Batchwood School

 Careers Education: Batchwood School will ensure that all students between years 8 to 11 are provided with independent careers guidance (see Careers Policy).
 Batchwood School will ensure that it works to raise the career aspirations of all our students and broaden their employment horizons via opportunities such as taster days; work experience; mentoring; enterprise experiences; role models and inspiring speakers.

 Support to Prepare for Adulthood: Batchwood School will work to understand the interests, strengths and motivations of our students and use this as a basis to plan support around them.
 We will provide support to ensure that students are included in social groups and encouraged to make friendships.
-This may be through full participation in the tutor programme; social skills workshops; pastoral work; nurture group membership or one to one support in the form of counselling or other well-being support.
+This may be through full participation in the tutor programme; social skills workshops; pastoral work; or one to one support in the form of counselling or other well-being support.
 In addition, all students are be encouraged to take part in enrichment activities both within and beyond the School day, this includes the extended day; trips and visits

-Preparation for Adulthood: For students in year 9 onwards, Batchwood School will seek to work in partnership with other agencies such as employment services; West Herts College; post-16 providers and 6th forms; alternative education partners; housing agencies; disability organisations and other relevant agencies as required to ensure that students understand what support and opportunity is available for them as they get older.
+Preparation for Adulthood: For students in year 9 onwards, Batchwood School will seek to work in partnership with other agencies such as Services for Young People; West Herts College; post-16 providers and 6th forms; alternative education partners; housing agencies; disability organisations and other relevant agencies as required to ensure that students understand what support and opportunity is available for them as they get older.
 Where possible, Batchwood School will seek opportunities for students to meet disabled adults who are successful in their work or who have made a significant contribution to their community.
 For teenage students, the focus on achievement and post-16 options is essential; this will include preparation for higher education and/or employment.
 Training options such as supported internships, apprenticeships and traineeships or support for setting up your own business will be discussed as required.
 For all our students transition planning will result in clear outcomes being agreed that are ambitious and stretching in preparing the student for adulthood.

-Young People making their Own Decisions: As our students develop, Batchwood School will ensure they are more and more closely involved in the decisions about their own future.
+Young People making their Own Decisions: As our students develop, Batchwood School will ensure they are more and more closely involved in making the decisions about their own future.
 We recognise that after compulsory school age the right to make requests and decisions under the Children and Families Act 2014 applies to them directly, rather than to their parents.
 In the vast majority of cases, parents will be involved in supporting our students to make decisions.
 Batchwood School will continue to involve parents/carers wherever possible and appropriate, but the final decision rests with the young person.
 Batchwood School will continue to involve parents where there are concerns around attendance, behaviour or welfare.
 In addition, Batchwood School will continue to be involved in discussions around the young person’s studies and progress whatever post-16 destination, to ensure they remain and complete their studies.
 This is our commitment to our students.

 What support is currently on offer to disabled students at Batchwood School?